keboola/connection-docs/components/writers/storage/onedrive/index.md

 {: .image-popup}
 ![Screenshot - Use file picker](/components/writers/storage/onedrive/onedrive-03.png)

 Go through the list and select file.
-Click **Open** to confirm the file you want to import.
+Click **Open** to confirm the file you want to write to.

 {: .image-popup}
 ![Screenshot - Select file](/components/writers/storage/onedrive/onedrive-04.png)